-Wealth and Income Inequality Explained – Economic Inequality From a Historic and Modern Perspective
+Wealth and Income Inequality Explained – The Basics of Economic Inequality Explained

 We explain economic inequality from a historical perspective, and then consider the effects of wealth inequality and income inequality in America today.

 Capital has been outpacing economic growth (and thus wages) since the 1980’s and contributing to a global income gap which then contributes to an increasingly widening global wealth gap.
 Meanwhile the growth of wealth is lower for workers than it is for company owners, landowners, and stock holders, and those with the lowest incomes tend to extend themselves on credit and debt.

 While its true that the bottom has been lifted up, this trend could have drastic political, social, and economic consequences in terms of inequality.

 To get the impact, there is a lot to understand.
 We cover the basics of this problem of “economic inequality” below and also explain key terms like income inequality and the wealth gap.